 Kerala is perhaps the only place in India where you can still eat beef without any constraints or guilt.
 Nadan Beef is among the most popular Kerala dishes that is either roasted or cooked in thick gravy.
 It is cooked to perfection for that perfect melt-in-the-mouth consistency before being served with Porotta, chapatti, or rice.
 Beef lovers, here’s another fabulous reason for you to escape to Kerala!

-14. Kozhikodan or Thalassery Biryani
+14. Thalassery Biryani

 Biryani in Kerala?
 Hell yeah!
 It’s actually the most exotic Kerala cuisine.
 Among the various places in Kerala, Calicut and Thalassery offer the most irresistible varieties of biryani in Kerala.
 One can enjoy the taste of Chicken 65 or Chilly Chicken Stir Fry with a sumptuous platter of Kozhikode or Thalassery Biryani for the ultimate biryani experience.